levibostian/purslane/README.md

 Let's use an example.
 You have a production database that you want to perform daily backups on.
 This seems like a simple task, but there are some issues that you could run into:

-* **What machine should I run my backup on?...** Performing database backups takes resources (CPU, memory) and you don't want a daily backup to slow down your servers.
+* **What machine should I run my backup on?...** Performing database backups takes resources (CPU, memory) and you don't want a daily backup to slow down your servers so it's best to run backups on a separate machine with resources that can handle the backup.
 * **Disk storage...** As the size of your database grows, you will need larger disk storage to store the dump on.
-* **Pain to scale...** After you setup your server for database dumps, your app gets popular as time goes on, you will need to spend time upgrading your backup system to handle the new load.
+* **Pain to scale...** After you setup your server for database dumps, your app gets popular.
+As time goes on you will need to spend time upgrading your backup system to handle the new load.
 * **Higher costs...** If I run backups daily, that means that 23 1/2 hours of each day that server is doing nothing and you still need to pay for it.

 Purslane solves all of these problems for you!
 Let's read about how Purslane works to understand how all of these problems are gone.